BadPingHere/dernal/README.md

   - Owner, Online, Total members, Wars and territory count, Top Season Ratings and Top Contributing Members.

 > [!NOTE]
-> If you want a role to be pinged with detector, due to it's locked down nature, you either have to allow that role to be pinged by everyone, or give the bot permissions to ping every role, including @everyone and @here.
-If you are self hosting, or trust our hosting, do the latter.
-If you dont trust our hosting do the former.
+> Due to limited API usage, if you intend to use Detector, you must self host the bot.
 To add, for any /guild activity and /guild leaderboard commands, you will need generateActivitySQL.py creating the database for it.
 Or you can join the [Fruman Bee](https://discord.gg/Nq3BTr9Pqf) discord to use our database.

 ## How To Use